 - Issuing Banks/Types of Cards: Another key difference between the four networks is the actual cards you can obtain, which is dependent upon the network’s banking partners.
 Visa and Mastercard don’t generally issue their own cards, meaning most cards sporting a Visa or Mastercard logo are issued by an outside bank, like Chase or Bank of America.
 In contrast, American Express and Discover are both issuers and networks, meaning they generally don’t partner with outside banks to issue credit cards.
 So, if you want a specific credit card for its rewards or other perks, you’re going to get stuck with whatever network the card’s issuer partners with for that card.
 For example, if you want a Chase Freedom® card, then Visa is your only network option.

 - Fringe Benefits: The last of the main differences between credit card networks is the package of fringe benefits provided to cardholders by the network.
-While some of these benefits, like rental car insurance, are common to all four networks, others can be exclusive to one or two.
-For instance, cardholders who use a World Elite Mastercard®, such as the Barclaycard Arrival Plus® World Elite Mastercard®, gain access to a 24/7 concierge service, as well as special travel upgrades and savings.
+While some of these benefits, like rental car insurance, are common to many of the networks, others can be exclusive to one or two.
+For instance, cardholders who use a World Elite Mastercard® gain access to a 24/7 concierge service, as well as special travel upgrades and savings.
 If you’d like your card to have certain benefits, you may need to select a specific network.

 As you can see, despite their similarities, the four major credit card networks each have their own features and limitations that may be a vital factor in your decision-making process when it comes time to select a new card.
 Whether you need a card that is accepted by a large number of merchants, want a card from a specific issuer, or are simply looking for some sweet benefits, your network may make a difference.